kristofzerbe/kiko.io/source/_posts/2023/Mastodon-Share-Bottom-Sheet-Dialog.md

 ## My Mastodon Share Variant

 It's really not hard to develop an appealing looking and working JavaScript solution to the "problem".
-Where [Christian Heilmann](https://toot.cafe/@codepo8) (last link in the list above) relies on a simple ``window.prompt``, I recently introduced my Bottom Sheet dialogs in this blog ({% post_link 2023/Show-pages-meta-data-JSON-LD-in-Bottom-Sheet "here" %} and {% post_link 2023/Extension-of-downupPopup-Back-Button-Escape-Key-More "here" %}), which are perfectly suited for this.
+Where [Christian Heilmann](https://toot.cafe/@codepo8) (last link in the list above) relies on a simple ``window.prompt``, I recently introduced my Bottom Sheet dialogs in this blog ({% post_link Show-pages-meta-data-JSON-LD-in-Bottom-Sheet "here" %} and {% post_link Extension-of-downupPopup-Back-Button-Escape-Key-More "here" %}), which are perfectly suited for this.

 Each shareable post should get a SHARE button that lets a bottom sheet pop out where the user can enter their instance name, which is then remembered for next time, and already contains suggested text (title, description, and url of the post) for the Mastodon toot.